-Appraisal Committee Voting on Benefits Beyond Health and Special Ethical Priorities element.
+Appraisal Committee Voting on Benefits Beyond Health and Special Ethical Priorities

+Appraisal committee voting on benefits beyond health and special ethical priorities will be structured as a Likert scale on "agreement" with a statement on whether the treatment has a substantial impact on each element.
 For each question the appraisal committee will be asked to vote from 1-5, with the following structure: 1=Strongly Disagree; 2=Disagree; 3=Neutral; 4=Agree; 5=Strongly Agree.